UCL/research-computing-with-cpp/11Performance/index.md

 ---
-title: Post-coding medley: memory leaks and performance measurements
+title: Post-coding medley, memory leaks, and performance measurements
 ---

 ## Side-note: Flynn's Taxonomy of Parallelization

-- SISD: Single instruction single data prototypical serial code
+- SISD: Single instruction single data

+  prototypical serial code

 - SIMD: Single instruction multiple data

   Same instruction is performed in parallel over different inputs.
-  Necessary in GPU (at the level of 32-thread warp).
+Necessary in GPU (at the level of a warp of 32 threads).
 Likely in OpenMP (for loop parallelization) and MPI.

 - MIMD: Multiple instruction multiple data

   Basically, different threads or different nodes doing different things, e.g. computing different terms in an equation, dealing one with the GUI, the other with a database, etc...

 - MISD: Multiple instructions single data

   Weird...
 Used for fault tolerance (different algorithm that should lead to same output).